THE ARTIST AND THE ART

 Made on Maryland's Eastern Shore | © 2009-2018 Erick Sahler Serigraphs Co.

 I have created and published thousands of illustrations, graphics and cartoons in the mid-Atlantic region since 1983.
 My clients have included American Public Power Association, Belmond Ltd., Boat U.S., Dunes Manor Hotel, Maryland Park Service, NASA, Perdue Farms and Salisbury Symphony Orchestra.

-My artwork hangs in the collections of Maryland Gov. Larry Hogan, Pulitzer Prize-winning journalist Scott Higham and NPR “Morning Edition” host Liane Hansen, as well as the Lowe House Office Building, Peninsula Regional Medical Center, Salisbury University, the Commander Hotel and the historic Robert Morris Inn.
+My artwork hangs in the collections of Maryland Gov. Larry Hogan, Pulitzer Prize-winning journalist Scott Higham and NPR “Morning Edition” host Liane Hansen, as well as the Harriet Tubman Underground Railroad Visitor Center, Lowe House Office Building, Peninsula Regional Medical Center, Salisbury University, the Commander Hotel and the historic Robert Morris Inn.

 Erick Sahler Serigraphs Co. was launched in 2011.

-In addition to illustrating and making prints, I enjoy long road trips, cruising in my 1973 Camaro and hanging out with my best friend — a Chesapeake Bay retriever named Chance.
+In addition to illustrating and making prints, I enjoy cross-country road trips, cruising in my 1973 Camaro and exploring the history and culture that make the Eastern Shore such a cool place to live.

 What is a serigraph?